 A wild or interloping deed may constitute a root of title.
 City of Miami v.
 St. Joe Paper Co., 364 So.
 2d 439, 446 (Fla.
 1978).

-Exceptions to the operation of the Act are contained in §§ 712.03-.04, Fla.
-Stat.
-(2009) and are dealt with specifically in other Standards in this Chapter.
+Statutory exceptions to the operation of the Act are contained in F.S.
+712.03 (2020) and are specifically treated in other Standards in this Chapter.

-The Act does not eliminate an interest or claim arising out of a title transaction recorded after the root of title, even if the subsequent interest or claim is outside the chain of title, such as a wild deed.
-See Holland v.
+The Act does not eliminate an interest or claim arising out of a title transaction recorded after a root of title, even if the subsequent interest or claim is outside the chain of title, such as a wild deed.
+See, Holland v.
 Hattaway, 438 So.
 2d 456, 468-470 (Fla.
 5th DCA 1983) (the Act did not extinguish an easement purportedly created by a wild deed recorded several years after the root of title, although the court held that the easement was extinguished on other grounds).
+This exception appears to be less an exception to the operation of the Act than a reference to interests that are created after a root of title which are not, therefore, affected by the Act in the first place.